-Search through a number of magazines or online articles that you think a teen would read.
+Search through some online articles that you think a teen would read.
 Note that teens will normally read magazines/articles for the next developmental stage above them.
-Therefore, this would mean that 14-year-old girls would be reading "Seventeen," and high school guys may be reading "Men's Health."
+Think about reading something that describes a topic that is valuable for students right now.

-Choose 1 youth magazine/online article....
+Choose one youth magazine/online article....